pshrmn/understanding-rollup/nodes.md

 #### Behaviors

 * bind - only bind when the node's value is unknown
-* getValue - get the value from the node's argument property.
-If that is unknown, return unknown, otherwise execute the operator and return that value.
+* getValue - get the value from the node's arguments property.
+If that is unknown, return `UNKNOWN_VALUE`, otherwise execute the operator and return that value.
-* hasEffects - if operator is `delete` return true, otherwise return result of calling argument node's `hasEffects` method.
+* hasEffects - return true if `included`, argument node has effects, or the operator is `delete` and either the argument is not a `MemberExpression` or the argument's object node has effects when mutated.
 * initialiseNode - set node's value property by calling node's `getValue` method.

 ### UpdateExpression